piyushkrana1/learn/Readme.md

 - Click on the **Supportability Review** entry.
 - Click the `Install` button.

-Once installed, a new **"Cattleman" icon** will appear in the side menu.
+Once installed, a new **Cattleman icon** will appear in the side menu.

 ---